h-gear/ShiCo/docs/deploy.md

 rm -f ../word2vecModels/19?[1-9]*
 ```

-You can check that the server is up and running by connecting to the server using curl (or your web browser):
+You can check that the server is up and running by connecting to the server using curl
+(or your web browser):
 ```
 curl http://localhost:8000/load-settings
 ```

-Alternatively you use [Gunicorn](http://gunicorn.org/), by setting your configuration on *shico/server/config.py* and then running:
+Alternatively you use [Gunicorn](http://gunicorn.org/) for starting the server,
+by setting your configuration on *shico/server/config.py* and then running:

 ```
 gunicorn --bind 0.0.0.0:8000 --timeout 1200 shico.server.wsgi:app